 If you are requested to submit a self-evaluation for monitoring purposes, it is important that you complete it as honestly and in as much detail as possible.
-Virtual monitoring visits may also be conducted to confirm evidence submitted.

 Use the findings and recommendations from the monitoring site visit to improve.
 Make sure that you address the findings and work on the feedback provided.